Om Prakash Rao

-Om Prakash Rao is an Indian film director, screenwriter, film producer and actor who primarily works in Kannada film industry.
+N. Om Prakash Rao is an Indian film director, screenwriter, film producer and actor who primarily works in Kannada film industry.
 He has, till date, directed about 47 films in Kannada language.

 Career

 Om Prakash Rao's successful films such as Lockup Death (1996), Simhada Mari (1997), AK-47 (1999), Huchha and Kalasipalya (2004) have been huge blockbusters in Kannada cinema.